-Crohn’s Disease and Ulcerative Colitis are often viewed as ‘invisible illnesses’ as although someone may appear ‘okay’ on the outside, they may be in a daily battle with their serious and life-long medical condition.
+Crohn’s Disease and Ulcerative Colitis are often viewed as ‘invisible illnesses’.
+Although someone may appear ‘okay’ on the outside, they may be in a daily battle with their serious and life-long medical condition.
 The objective of the Crohn’s & Colitis Awareness Week 2016 was to increase understanding of both conditions to ensure the true and debilitating impacts are more visible and better understood.

-Inspired by an infographic style illustration that a supporter with Crohn’s Disease had made to describe her daily life, Crohns & Colitis UK wanted their community to be able create a their own 'life record' that they could instantly share on social media.
+Inspired by an infographic style illustration that a supporter with Crohn’s Disease had made to describe her daily life, Crohns & Colitis UK wanted their community to be able to create their own 'life records' that they could instantly share on social media.

 It was a bloody brilliant idea and was superbly realised by the great team at Electric Putty.
 Thousands of people loved the creativity behind making and sharing their story.Dan McLean